dibley1973/OpenRMS/README.md

 The application will be able to be hosted on public internet servers or private intranet servers.

 ### Modules
 The application will be split into modules which in most cases will map directly to a "bounded context" within the domain.
-Although the application will share a single database, each module will have it's own stack from client to data access.
+Although the application will share a single database, each module will have it's own stack from client to data access and databse project.
 This will allow multiple modules to be worked upon at any one time with limited impact to the other modules.
-There will be common elements that will be shared accross all
+There will be common elements that will be shared accross all modules, like for instance the `SharedKernel` which might contain the base classes for Entities and ValueObjects.

 + Product Managment
 + Product Metadata